Global synchronization beyond dense graphs: the case of threshold graphs: Main Proof: the Induction Argument

 \subsection{A Prototype Example}

 Let us take a look at the threshold graph corresponding to the sequence \texttt{01010101}.
-The first vertex is denoted by $A$, and we label the vertices $A$ through $I$ in the order in which they appear in the sequence, with each bit determining whether the added vertex is isolated (\texttt{0}) or dominating (\texttt{1}).
+The first vertex is denoted by $A$, and we label the vertices $A$ through $I$ in the order in which they appear in the sequence.